Why have a guidance for packaging?

 The weight of glass bottles varies widely.
 The weight used in the calculation for each respective bottle type and size is the weighted median of sales volume in 2021.

 For comparison, all data are converted to carbon dioxide emissions per litre.

 The calculations of carbon dioxide emissions from packaging were made in 2018 and 2019 on behalf of Alko (the Finnish alcoholic beverage retailing monopoly) in collaboration with Systembolaget and Vinmonopolet (the Norwegian wine monopoly).
 Climate footprint was calculated for the production and seal of the respective packaging.

 You can find the final reports here:

 Screening carbon footprint for aluminium wine packaging - Final report (pdf)

 Update of winepackaging LCA – Final report Alko Oy (pdf)

-How to find climate-smarter packaging in our stores
+To find packaging with Lower Climate Footprint in our stores

 Look for the green Packaging with Lower Climate Foortprint guidance.
 You will see it on the side of the shelf.
 Or ask one of our staff and they will be happy to help.

-How to find climate-smarter packaging on systembolaget.se and in our app
+To find packaging with Lower Climate Footprint on systembolaget.se and in our app

 Use the filter for Packaging with Lower Climate Foortprint.